-- The name of the article is at the top left of the item record under “Length.”
+- The name of the article is at the top left of the item record.
 It is not specifically marked as “Title.”

-- You can either print or e-mail the article to yourself by clicking the equivalent icon found on the top right side of the screen.
+- You can either print, e-mail, or upload to the cloud the article by clicking the equivalent icon found on the top right side of the screen.